 Will I get a Meal Plan or is your nutrition plan based on Macro Counting?

-Our Nutrition Plans are all based on Macro Counting and you will need to have a basic foundation for how to do this properly.
-WE DO NOT DO MEAL PLANS FOR COMPETITORS, nor do we recommend them for our clients.
-So if you are looking for a competition coach who gives meal plans, we are not the right fit for you.
-Lifestyle clients can do meal plans. learning to select appropriate foods to meet your goals is most sustainable, so we encourage you to quickly learn to macro count.
+Our Nutrition Plans are all based on Macro Counting for Competitors, and you will need to have a basic foundation for how to do this properly.
+Meal Plans will be considered, but we will need to have that discussion first.
+Lifestyle clients can do meal plans or macro counting on any basis.
+But learning how to select appropriate foods to meet your goals rather than restrictive dieting is more sustainable, so we encourage you to quickly learn to macro count.

 Current scientific research tells us that Restrictive Dieting (meal plans) are not sustainable.
 The data also suggests they have a higher risk associated with eating disorders than Flexible Dieting.
 That is not to say that meal plans do not work, they do…and for many people.
 But the data shows that there is a high correlation between Restrictive Dieting and binge eating which can lead to self-regurgitation and other eating disorders.
 Any time food choices are limited, the risks increase.